saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 This helps you to ensure better digital experiences by validating audio playback and testing user flows that require audio testing earlier in the development lifecycle.

-With audio streaming you are able to hear the sound of your application is making during a Live Testing session, and it enables you to validate audio streams, notification sounds, animations.
+With the Audio Streaming feature, you are able to hear the sound your application is making during a Live Testing session.
+It allows you to validate audio streams, notification sounds, and animations.
 You will be able to mute and unmute the sound during your session by clicking on the mute/unmute button on the toolbar.
 After you have been enrolled to the experiment you just need to launch a Live Testing session on a real device, and the audio will be streamed automatically.
 You can find the limitations at the bottom of this page.